Cammie G.Henry Research Center

 Newspapers Original issues of Louisiana newspapers, often the entire publication run.
 Because newsprint proves especially susceptible to damage, we ask researchers to use the microfilm copiers located in the Media/Serials Department on the second floor of the library.

 Microform Louisiana census schedules, local church records, American State Papers and copies of other archives with material pertinent to Louisiana history.
-Access these through the subject index, microfilm inventory, and manuscript collection inventories.

 Of interest to Melrose Collection / Francois Mignon Researchers: University of North Carolina has digitized their collection of the Francois Mignon papers: